Who Is Ekaterina Gordeeva?

 Gordeeva has become a symbol of grace, strength, and courage not only for ice skating fans, but also for her daughter, Daria.
 As Gordeeva continues to live this normal life, she offered this advice in My Sergei to everyone, "Try to find happiness in every day.
 At least once, smile to each other everyday.
 And say just one extra time that you love the person who lives with you.
 Just say, 'I love you.'"

 Gordeeva has since found new love with fellow skater Ilia Kulik, who won a gold medal at the Nagano Olympics in 1998.
 The two made the relationship public in 1999.
-Gordeeva's second child, Elizabeta was born on June 15, 2001 and she and Kulik were married shortly after.
-Gordeeva continues to skate with the Stars on Ice professional tour.
+Gordeeva's second child, Elizabeta was born on June 15, 2001, and she and Kulik were married shortly after.
+The couple divorced in 2016.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!